The Role of Estradiol

 - The glandular tissues in fallopian tube proliferate with an increase in the number of ciliated epithelial cells.
 The cilia become more active and propel the ovulated egg towards the uterus.
 This maximizes the chances of fertilization.

 - Breast enlargement occurs under the influence of estradiol.
-There is deposition of fat, development of stromal tissues and ductile system.
+There is deposition of fat, and the development of stromal tissues and the ductile system.
 Estradiol however, does not cause milk production in breasts.

 - The osteoblastic activity increases in the bones under the influence of estradiol.
 This causes an overall increase in height during puberty.
 There is also an early union of epiphyses with the shaft of long bones.
-The increase in height of females therefore ceases after a few years as compared to males.
-Osteoporosis in older females after menopause is due to deficiency of estrogen.
+The increase in the height of females, therefore, ceases after a few years as compared to males.
+Osteoporosis in older females after menopause is due to the deficiency of estrogen.
 Hormone replacement therapy (HRT) is the treatment option given to such females.

 - The vascularity of skin increases.
 Estradiol also gives a soft texture to the skin.
-The hair distribution on skin is not mainly affected by estrogens but is controlled by the androgens produced by the adrenal glands.
+The hair distribution on the skin is not mainly affected by estrogens, but is controlled by the androgens produced by the adrenal glands.

 - Estradiol, like other adrenocortical hormones, retains sodium and water in the body.
 However, this effect is slight and goes unnoticed in a non-pregnant female.